kreshnaa-raam/forecasting/README.md

 ### Fit & Predict
 Once a model instance is created, we must train the machine learning algorithm.
 The fit method takes a start date, stop date and a list of one or more identifiers.
-For process classes that support it, this allows training a single model for a cohort of resources.
+For process classes that support it, passing multiple identifiers allows training a single model for a cohort of resources.

 ```python
 instance.fit("2021-01-15", "2021-06-01", "55797646")